tinuzz/python-solaredge/README.md

 * the encrypted data
 * the private key that was negotiated in the beginning
-* a temporary key that is rotated regularly (every few hours), in the form of a so-called '0x0503 message'
+* a temporary key that is rotated regularly (every few hours to days), in the form of a so-called '0x0503 message'

 If the data you have is *not* encrypted, you do not need any key material, of course.
 Decoding messages works just the same, in that case.